 Top tip: Why not create a scaled diagram of the venue complete with the information above.
 This way it can easily be shared with the team

 Gauge the type of attendee

-Naturally the type of event you hold will primarily dictate the type of attendee within reason, but clearly it isn’t feasible to check the background of every ticket buyer.
-However you can still identify risks.
-If for example a guest speaker or act has a history of being controversial, it may increase the risks of attendees who are simply after confrontation.
-For this reason be suspicious of guests who are looking to buy tickets in bulk.
+Naturally, the type of event you hold will primarily dictate the type of attendee within reason, but clearly, it isn’t feasible to check the background of every ticket buyer.
+However, you can still identify risks.
+If for example a guest speaker or act has a history of being controversial, it may increase the risks of attendees who are simply after the confrontation.
+For this reason, be suspicious of guests who are looking to buy tickets in bulk.
 There’s a good chance that they may be organising a protest.
 Conversely, if you’re holding a rock concert, then you may want to consider limiting the sale of alcohol.